Early driver training in France

 Disc to be affixed to the rear of vehicles under accompanied driving conditions.

 The Apprentissage anticipé de la conduite - AAC (English: Early driver training), formerly known as “conduite accompagnée”, is a French training program that has been in existence since 1987.
 It aims to make it easier for fifteen-year-olds in France to learn to drive, to obtain a driver's license.

 The principle of this training is to gradually acquire, over a long period, the experience, skills, and knowledge required to drive a Category B vehicle.

-The learner learns the basics of driving at the driving school and then perfects his or her skills with an instructor (usually a close relative, father, or mother), before taking the driving test.
+The learner learns the basics of driving at the driving school and then perfects technical skills under the supervision of an accompanying driver (usually a close relative, father, or mother), before taking the driving test.
 The advantage of this approach is that it has a higher success rate than conventional training (70% vs. 54% in 2007), mainly because the student gets more practice before taking the test.